nitinprakash96/nitinprakash96.github.io/_posts/2020-04-25-Into-Clojure.md

 => nil
 ```

 Don't worry about the functioning of `keyword?` right now.
-We'll get to inbuilt functions soon.
+You can perhaps go through [cheatsheet](https://clojure.org/api/cheatsheet) that has various built-in functions listed categorically.
 What I would like you to understand is that keywords provide a very fast equality test.
 And also these are the keys of a hashmap in clojure.

 ```clojure
 user> (def sample-map {:a 1 :b 2})